The Peacock Emporium by Jojo Moyes, Review: Web of mystery

 And Suzanna discovers the key to her history, and her happiness may have been in front of her all along.

-I found this title while browsing one of those book clearance tables and it struck me as the diamond amongst the rough.
+I found this title while browsing one of those book clearance tables, a few years after its first publication in 2004.
+It struck me as the diamond amongst the rough.
 Jojo Moyes was an author I had heard great things about and the title The Peacock Emporium so decadent and lavish it really captured my interest.
 I also have a soft spot for stories spanning generations and this story certainly ticked that box.

-This is not a novel to capture you in the first few pages, but the information provided upfront from disparate of settings is crucial to the much grander story that unfolds.
+This is not a novel to capture you in the first few pages.
+However, the information provided upfront from disparate of settings is crucial to the much grander story that unfolds.
 This is a story that builds slowly but the crescendo is very much worth it.

 The drama and mystery in Jojo Moyes’ The Peacock Emporium is as intriguing and alluring as its title.

 He felt like a rock to her shifting, mercurial self, her separateness bestowing upon him a sense of solidity, of surety.
 She crept up on him like ivy, clinging and beautiful, a welcome parasitic sprite.
 He had known from the night he first saw her that she was meant for him; she had prompted an ache, an unexpected sense that something was lacking, that some fundamental part of him was, without him having previously known it, unfulfilled.
 She had made him feel that, lyrically, fatalistically.
 He had not known such words were even in his vocabulary.

-In addition to Suzanne and her checked family history and mystery as a backdrop, Moyes presents a charming and colourful ensemble cast that frequent the Peacock Emporium.
-Moyes descriptive passages were so vivid that it was like I was watching a movie rather than reading book.
+In addition to Suzanne and her checkered family history and mystery as a backdrop, Moyes presents a charming and colourful ensemble cast that frequent her shop, The Peacock Emporium.
+Moyes descriptive passages were so vivid that it was like I was watching a movie rather than reading a book.

-I found The Peacock Emporium such a compelling read.
+Ultimately, I found this novel such a compelling read.
 I did not want to put it down, nor did I want it to end.
-In my opinion this is high quality womens fiction.
+In my opinion, this is high-quality women’s fiction.

 BOOK RATING: The Story 4.5 / 5 ; The Writing 4.5 / 5